act-rules/act-rules.github.io/_rules/image-filename-as-accessible-name-9eb3f6.md

 #### Failed Example 5

 This `img` element has 3 [image sources][] for [Art direction][]-based selection, through its `src` attribute and its siblings `source` elements with the same `picture` parent.
 Its [accessible name][] is equivalent to the [filename][] of one of its [image sources][] but does not describe the second one (`pain`).

-**Note:** Two of the images used as [image sources][] in this example are actually copies of the same image, thus making the [image source][image sources] selection a bit artificial and only for the purpose of illustrating the rule.

 ```html
 <html lang="en">